Addison-Stavlo/Intro-Python-II/README.md

 - Similar to the `on_take` return value modification, above, have `on_attack` prevent the attack from succeeding unless the user possesses a `sword` item.

-- Come up with more stretch goals!
+- [x] Come up with more stretch goals!
 The sky's the limit!
+[TRAP ROOM!]